This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Eat foods high in fiber.
 Fiber can help lower your cholesterol levels.
 Choose whole grain, high-fiber foods.
 Good choices include whole-wheat breads or cereals, beans, peas, fruits, and vegetables.

-- Ask your healthcare provider if it is safe for you to drink alcohol.
+- Ask your healthcare provider if it is okay for you to drink alcohol.
 Alcohol can increase your cholesterol and triglyceride levels.
 Your provider can tell you how many drinks are okay to have within 24 hours and within 1 week.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.